A Quick Guide to Tibet Currency and Money

 - by Caroline

-- Last Updated: 2021-09-07
+- Last Updated: 2024-01-30

 Tibet Currency

 The official name of the currency in Tibet is Renminbi, which literally translates to People's Currency and is abbreviated to RMB.
-People also call it Chinese yuan, which is abbreviated to CNY.
+People also call it Chinese Yuan, which is abbreviated to CNY.
 You can write either CNY 1,000 or RMB 1,000.

 At present, banknotes in denominations of 1, 5, 10, 20, 50, and 100 yuan are in circulation.
 One yuan coins are also widely used.
 Due to inflation, banknotes or coins with a value of less than one yuan, including one jiao and five jiao, are rarely used in China.
-100 RMB is the highest currency.
+CNY 100(Yuan in Chinese) is the highest currency.

-Here only refers to the paper money; the coin RMB is not acceptable in Tibet as there is no Tibetan language on it.
+Here only refers to the paper money; the coin CNY is not acceptable in Tibet as there is no Tibetan language on it.
 As the world currency, USD is acceptable in Lhasa and Shigatse at many hotels or restaurants.

 Exchange Money in Tibet

 If you start your Tibet tours from another city in China, like Beijing, Shanghai, Chengdu, etc., you can exchange money in any one branch of the four state-owned banks.
 Namely, Bank of China (BC), Industrial and Commercial Bank of China (ICBC), Agriculture Bank of China (ABC), and Construction Bank of China (CBC).
 But if you come to Tibet from Nepal directly, you can do this in Lhasa, Shigatse, Gyirong, and Purang as well.
 For a small amount, you can exchange it with our tour guide.
 For the big one, the guide will lead you to Bank of China, the only bank in Tibet that provides the exchange service of foreign currency and travelers’ checks.
 Of course, the receptions of some four or five-star hotels also offer money exchange only for the hotel guests.
-But they need to charge a handling fee, and the rate will be a little bit higher than the current cash buying rate that published by Bank of China.
+But they need to charge a handling fee, and the rate will be a little bit higher than the current cash buying rate published by the Bank of China.

-The current exchange rate of the Yuan is about 7.1 for 1 US Dollar.
+The current exchange rate of the Yuan is about 7.3 for 1 US Dollar.
 However, the exchange rate keeps changing and it is better to recheck again before you exchange.
 We suggest you change all your foreign currencies in Lhasa, the capital city of Tibet, as it’s the most convenient place compared with the other three mentioned before.
 Here is the information of The Bank of China in Lhasa,

 City | Address | Opening time | |